 Colin Keaney joined the Dell Technologies Group in 2011 as Chief Financial Officer and Chief Operating Officer for Dell Financial Services EMEA.
-Colin was part of the management team who established Dell Bank International in 2013.
+Colin was part of the management team who established Dell Bank International d.a.c. in 2013.

 In 2014, Colin took up the role of DFS Global CFO before becoming President in 2023.